haithcockce/NASM/science-and-development-of-muscle-hypertrophy/c1-hypertrophy-related-responses-and-adaptations-to-exercise-stress.md

   rate coding (frequency of stimulation).
   - **Size Principle** capacity to produce force is related to size of motor unit.
 The larger the unit, the more force it produces
+- Muscle fiber recruitment is essential for hypertrophy but recruitment does not mean hypertrophic response.
+- Motor Unit Synchronization
+  - One or more motor units occurs simultaneously
+  - Resistance training does not seem to increase synchronization but it can be done with other training (musicians have high synchronization rates)
+- Antagonist Coactivation
+  - Antagonist coactivation goes down with resistance training to allow greater force production.
+  - This is seen in resistance training as well
+- Doublets
+  - Two spikes in activation 5ms apart during contraction
+  - Increases during resistance training
+- Protein Balance
+  - Proteins are broken down and reconstructed constantly in a state of equilibrium where breakdown happens at the same rate of resconstruction.
+  - Breakdown outpaces rebuilding during fasting and rebuild outpaces breakdown after eating
+  - Protein synthesis is complicated (p.
+27-29), however protein translation initiation is the rate-limiting step in synthesis
+  - During resistance training, synthesis is suppressed and breakdown (_proteolysis_) is heightened.
+Then balance is negative.
+  - ~48 hours after workout is when protein synthesis is elevated considerably
+- Hypertrophy
+  - Increase in size of muscle tissue
+  - Gains occurs from adding sarcomeres in parallel (but can also happen in series)
+    - **REMINDER** Sarcomeres are the basic building blocks of myofibrils, which are the basic rod-like units of muscle fibers, bundles of which make fasciculi, and bundles of those make muscles
+  - Mechanical overload causes all this to begin
+  - When sarcomeres are added in series, then muscle becomes longer due to an adaptation in length
+  - Eccentric predominant actions lengthen muscles (add sarcomeres in series) whereas concentric predominant actions shortens muscles (removes in series)
+  - Hypertrophy can occur in series or in parallel, but observable gains are seen largely with sarcomere additions in series.
+    - New adaptations are not seen much after 5 weeks of resistance training so you need to alter the style periodically
+- Sarcoplasmic Hypertrophy
+  - Gains can occur from increase in non-muscle fiber stuff, like collagen, organelles, and the fluids therein.
+For example, one study showed a drastic increase in water within muscles after 16 weeks of training

+#### Endocrine, Paracrine, and Autocrine Systems

+-